Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 C﻿oach travel is also an excellent option for keeping emissions down: per person per journey, coaches produce five times less CO2 than air travel.
 That environmental saving comes with the fascinating bonus of being able to watch the scenery roll past beyond your window.

+[CheckMyBus](https://www.checkmybus.co.uk/) is a recommended resource where you can search for coach and bus routes across many different providers, letting you find the cheapest fares and giving plenty of date and time flexibility.

 ![](/images/uploads/co2-passenger-emissions-chart.jpg "Coach travel is a very carbon-efficient way to get around")

 ## N﻿ational Express